bens6477/rock-paper-scissors-lizard-spock/README.md

 ![Winner/Loser Colouring]()

 ### Declaring the Winner
+Once either player reaches 10 point the winner is declared, returning a trophy image to the victor's game area and a red cross to the loserd's game area.
+All selector buttons are prevented from triggering from this point onwards, until the user selects to reset the game and play again.
+Should a selector be pressed, a Sweet Alert message will appear to reitterate this to the user.

 ## Future Enhancements
 Various additional features would bring a greater user experience to the website: